quananhle/Python/Software Engineering Practicing/Concepts/Queue & Stack/Monotonic Stack/316. Remove Duplicate Letters/README.md

         pivot = 0
         n = len(s)

+        # Search for the candidate with smallest lexicographical order
         for i in range(n):
+            # Pick the first encountered or leftmost smallest letter only
             if s[i] < s[pivot]:
                 pivot = i
             counter[s[i]] -= 1
+            # Once all s[i] letters were encountered, break out of the loop
             if counter[s[i]] == 0:
                 del counter[s[i]]
                 break